 The crime of money laundering involves the transfer or concealment of funds by use of false business practices or foreign banks.
 Money laundering crimes may be prosecuted at both federal and state levels and can carry significant and well-defined penalties if charges lead to convictions.
 When someone attempts to hide the source of gains received by committing criminal activity, the money laundering charges may also apply.
 Money “washing” is another form of money laundering.
 This process involves creating a false business front to make it appear as if funds have been gained legally.
 Money laundering cases can be complex, especially in situations where small businesses are not intentionally trying to engage in fraudulent activity.
 If you believe that you may face accusations of money laundering, contacting an experienced attorney before allegations are officially made may help you avoid a slew of complex, high-stakes, legal difficulties.

 Securities fraud generally refers to occurrences of falsified or misleading information being given to stockholders from financial analysts.
 Other examples of securities fraud in Tampa include insider trading, intentionally misleading investors, and different types of stockbroker corruption.
 For example, false stock market projections may be made to stick holders or potential investors for purposes of financial gain.
 The most common industry impacted by securities fraud is the stock exchange.
 Securities fraud cases have increased substantially in the last decade.
 This is due, in part, to the accessibility of information available from recent advances in modern mainstream technology.
 There are many cases in which securities fraud allegations have been proven to be false.
-If you believe that you are being falsely accused of any type of securities fraud, it may be time to contact an experienced legal professional who practices white collar criminal defense law.
+If you believe that you are being falsely accused of any type of securities fraud, your best option is to call a federal fraud lawyer in Tampa.

 Having an experienced Tampa federal lawyer on your side can dramatically impact the outcome of your case.
 At Joffe Law, P.A., our attorneys can walk you through every step of the criminal process.
 Having expert legal representatives in your corner is the best way to ensure a better outcome for any case.
 Federal bank fraud cases can be complex and may require high amounts of attention and care.
 Our Tampa bank fraud lawyers are ready to take your unique case into careful consideration and provide it with the focus that it deserves and demands.